SejalHolam/Todo_List/README.md

 - Handlers for toggle, edit, delete, and filter logic
 - Clean, structured component layout

+### Components
+- `App.js` – Holds todo array and passes it down
+- `AddTodo.js` - Displays input fields and "Add" button
+- `TodoItem.js` – Dynamically displays todo items using props
+- `Heading.js` - Heading for the Todo List

+## Version 4 – Context Api Integration
+This version introduces React Context API to manage global state, eliminating the need for prop drilling and improving scalability.
+The Context API centralizes all todo-related logic (adding, editing, deleting, filtering) in one shared store that any component can access directly.

+### Features
+- Centralized state management using React Context API
+- TodoItemsContext provides todos, filters, and all related functions globally
+- Components access shared data using useContext
+- Cleaner and more maintainable code structure
+- Simplified prop passing (no more prop drilling)
+- Same interactive features as Version 3 (add, edit, delete, filter, complete)

+### Functional Enhancements

+- Global State: All state (todos, filter, etc.) moved from App.js into Context
+- Provider Setup: A TodoItemsContext.Provider wraps the app to share data
+- Consumer Access: Components (AddTodo, TodoItem, WelcomeMessage) use useContext() to directly access data and functions
+- Optional Refactor: Logic can be extracted into a reusable TodoProvider component for larger projects

 ## Tech Stack

 - React (Functional Components + Hooks)